porthunt/sandman-aws/README.md

 * The role that uses the previous policy.
 * The lambda functions to start and stop the instances.
 * Cloudwatch events that triggers the lambda functions.

+## Removing Sandman
+In case you don't want to have Sandman anymore, just run `./destroy.sh`.

 ## License
 Sandman is completely unlicensed.
 Feel free to just modify it as you want.